ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 error ({{Section 5.4.2 of H2}}) if received.
 In HTTP/3, only DATA frames are permitted; other frame types MUST NOT be sent and MUST be treated as connection error of type H3_FRAME_UNEXPECTED ({{Section 8 of H3}}) if received.
-In both cases, extension frame types MAY be used if a specifically permitted by the definition of the extension.
+In both cases, extension frame types MAY be used if specifically permitted by the definition of the extension.

 Each capsule's payload MUST contain exactly the fields identified in its